briandrum/codes.forchagrin.com/_chapters/chapter-505-animals-and-foul.md

 additional costs as may be incurred by the Village for impounding the animal.

-    Such release payment shall be tendered within five (5) days of receipt of notice by the animal’s owner; however, no period of holding by the Village shall exceed seven (7) days unless the seventh (7th) days falls on a weekend.
+    Such release payment shall be tendered within five (5) days of receipt of notice by the animal's owner; however, no period of holding by the Village shall exceed seven (7) days unless the seventh (7th) days falls on a weekend.
 Any animal not reclaimed within the respective time periods may be destroyed or otherwise disposed of at the discretion of the Chief of Police.
-    "Otherwise disposed of" shall include the right to sell these animals to suitable individuals for the cost to the Village of the animal’s boarding.
+    "Otherwise disposed of" shall include the right to sell these animals to suitable individuals for the cost to the Village of the animal's boarding.
     When such a sale does occur, the Village shall not charge the buyer with the impounding fee.
 No sale will be transacted until a valid registration tag, if required, is obtained.